Back to Roborock Guides

 Common Causes

-• Charging contacts are oxidized or dirty
+• Charging contacts oxidized or dirty

-• Dock power supply is unstable or weak
+• Dock power supply unstable or weak

-• Floor slope shifts docking position
+• Floor slope shifting the docking position

-• Connector cable seated loosely at dock
+• Connector cable seated loosely at the dock

 Most fixes happen in the first 3 steps.